 The other choice you have other than buying toys is to make your own.
-This way you can control the quality of the product starting from natural wood (not treated) non toxic water base paint along with the quality of it and the sturdyness of the toy.
+This way you can control the quality of the product starting from natural wood (not treated) non-toxic water based paint along with the quality of it and the sturdiness of the toy.

 There are several toy woodworking web sites that specialize in toy kits of all sorts that can save you some money and peace of mind.